ACE College of Engineering, Trivandrum

-ACE College of Engineering is an educational institution of engineering located in Pachalloor, Thiruvallom in Trivandrum, India.
+ACE College of Engineering is an educational institution of engineering located in Pachalloor, Thiruvallom in Thiruvananthapuram, India.
 It offers engineering at Bachelor level.
 It is affiliated to APJ Abdul Kalam Technological University.
 Since 2015, its affiliated to the newly formed A P J Abdul Kalam Technological University.
 It is approved by All India Council for Technical Education (AICTE).
-All admission in controlled by AICTE and based on KEAM Entrance Exam (KEAM Code - MHP).
+All admission in controlled by AICTE and based on KEAM Entrance Exam (KEAM Code – MHP).

 Departments

 The following departments offer Bachelor of Technology (B.Tech.)